-Being a travel perfectionist, I researched this before this dilemma.
+Striving to be a travel planning perfectionist, I researched this before this dilemma.
 There was little to no information online – even on the government website.
-The only information I found was in old Lonely Planet threads saying you could enter and exit and it didn’t count against your 90 days.
+The only information I found was in an old Lonely Planet forum saying you could enter and exit and it didn’t count against your 90 days.

 “But there is no information anywhere on your government site that says what we did was prohibited,” I pleaded with her.

 Her response was the typical African response that I still can’t tell if I hate or love.
 “Yes I know the info is very vague, but that’s just the way it is.”

 I’ve never overstayed a visa.
 Even through the Schengen Zone in Europe I always make sure to leave before my 90 days are up.
 I know that Cameron and I did not do our due diligence on the matter and broke the rules in South Africa, unintentional or not.
 Now what?

 Cameron and I are now labeled “Undesirables” to South Africa and are not permitted to enter again until who knows when.
 I feel a bit like Snowden in the US.
 Undesirable (and much more).
 Good thing we have lots more of Africa to explore!

 We get many emails from people asking us how to travel around Southern Africa and do what we did.
 Please note this post was originally published in 2016, though we try to update yearly.
 Unfortunately, we cannot help you buy your own Charlie, and if you email us we will direct you right back to this blog post for further information as we have noted everything that we know here.
 Here are some of our most common questions answered.